How to Achieve Accurate Identity Matching without the Sweat Equity

 Current state-of-the-art matching solutions use deterministic or probabilistic algorithms to match two patient or customer records together.
 These algorithms match two records by comparing them directly to each other.
 If the demographic data between the two records is close, then a match is made.
 This demographic data includes attributes like name, address, birthdate, and social security number.

 But demographic data is always changing and is notoriously rife with errors.
 In fact, 30-40% of demographic data in any given database is out-of-date, incorrect, or incomplete.
 Names change as people get married; addresses and phone numbers change as people move; even social security numbers change when people recover from identity theft.
 And manual data entry often causes identity data to be incomplete and to contain missing letters, inverted names, and transposed numbers.

-This means that the identity data in two records that should match to the same person is often very different.
+This means that the demographic data in two records that belong to the same person is often very different.
 In one record, the address might be old; in another, the last name might be misspelled and the SSN might be missing.
 Both records refer to the same person, but the task of matching those records—automatically and with a high degree of confidence—just got a lot harder for an algorithm.

 A better way to match that doesn’t require the sweat equity

 Traditional matching solutions may quote impressive statistics about match rates and numbers of false positives and false negatives, but these statistics hinge on the assumption that you will invest the time and money to manually review a large portion of your data.
-(I’ll discuss more of the math behind these “impressive” statistics in my next blog post.)
-On the other hand, the Verato approach uses a fast and easy cloud-based platform to automatically find 98% of the actual matching duplicate records within a dataset, and can even find 50-75% of the toughest matches that MDM and MPI technologies flag as “suspect duplicates” requiring manual review.
+On the other hand, Verato Referential Matching automatically finds 98% of duplicate records within a dataset, and can even find 50-75% of the toughest matches that MDM and MPI technologies flag as “suspect duplicates” requiring manual review.